 It is your life, others may walk with you but they won’t walk it for you.

 Little over 18 months of solo female travel – 5 continents, 32 countries and countless cities.
 One question I get a lot is what to expect on solo female travel?
 I always answer it to the best of my experience but repeating myself again and again is no fun.
-So, I thought why not blog it here for those who are interested.
-Tribes, during your solo travel you might experience hundred other things but below are the 6 things you are most likely to expect or experience.
-So without further ado, lets begin!
+So, I thought why not write it here for those who are interested.

 1. You will have a lot of fun